 “In fact, that is the ‘real’ Sugar Loaf,” Christina told me.
 “We are now on the section called Urca Hill.”

 “Oh, so we’re not on the Sugar Loaf but Urca Hill?”
 I now was confused.
-To me it seemed everybody refers to the island as Sugar Loaf (litt: Pão de Açucar).
+To me it seemed everybody refers to the island as Sugar Loaf (lit: Pão de Açucar).

 It was time to take that cable car.
 However, the place – and the cable car – was packed.
 I didn’t know so many people could cram themselves into one place.
 It was claustrophobic and that was enough reason to leave it for what it was.
 I had seen the granite rock from quite up close, seen the views and was ready to go down.

-- The trail is open every day but closes at 6pm.
-The cable car goes down until in the evening (free of charge after 6pm).
+- The Sugarloaf trail is open every day but closes at 6 pm.
+The cable car goes down until in the evening (free of charge after 6 pm).

-- Bring sturdy walking shoes or sandals, a hat and sunscreen – the latter especially when you also stay on the beach.
-You can buy drinking water at the entrance of the trail and there is a restaurant on the platform.
+- You can buy drinking water at the entrance of the trail and there is a restaurant on the platform.